randel-reyes22/SHS-OJT/README.md

 # SHS-OJT
 Guidance office
-the sql file is not in there
+you can import the sql files right into your mysql
+username: admin
+password: 1212randel